-The difference in computation time is substantially different when combining Minkowski difference and Minkowski addition.
-For dimensions equal or larger than $4$ we obtain the result \textit{did not finish} ($\mathtt{dnf}$), except when the order of the minuend and the subtrahend are $2$ for $4$ dimensions.
-In this case, however, the zonotope computation is already $3500$ times faster.
-Thus, zonotopes are several orders of magnitude faster when combining Minkowski difference with Minkowski addition.
+Tab.~\ref{tab:results} lists the average computation times.
+Since it is computationally infeasible to compute the volume of the obtained polytopes for dimensions greater than or equal to four, we cannot provide the accuracy of the results as defined in \eqref{eq:accuracyMeasure}.
+However, one can see later in Tab.~\ref{tab:results_over} that the values of the accuracy $\Theta$ for the under-approximation and the over-approximation are fairly close.

-The approximation error has not been evaluated since obtaining the volume for higher-dimensional polytopes is infeasible.
+Tab.~\ref{tab:results} shows that the zonotope implementations are faster than the polytope implementation of the \textit{Multi-Parametric Toolbox 3.0}, e.g. for $6$ dimensions and an order of $2$ for the minuend and the subtrahend, the method HC is more than $6\cdot10^4$ times faster.
+The difference in computation time is even more apparent when combining Minkowski difference and Minkowski addition.
+For dimensions equal or larger than $4$, we obtain the result \textit{did not finish} ($\mathtt{dnf}$) when the Minkowski difference is represented as a polytope.
+Thus, the method HC-u returning zonotopes is several orders of magnitude faster when combining Minkowski difference with Minkowski addition.